MediaLabUniovi/Healthcare_CuboLab/README.md

 ## General flowchart

 The systems toggles between three states goberned which indicate whether the cube is in motion detection, charging and configuration, and only charging.
-Indicating the level of cahrge after disconnection.
+Indicating the level of charge after disconnection.

 <img src="https://github.com/user-attachments/assets/72a10f76-19d9-4fb1-bb84-207e6a488bdb" alt="General" width="400">